 The farthing had just stopping being legal tender, Government minister John Profumo was whispering sweet nothings in Christine Keeler’s ear and Elvis Presley was crooning “Are You Lonesome Tonight?” when Barbara Thompson started her new job in Hull.

-Now, after an NHS career lasting 56 years and 10 months, biomedical scientist Barbara Thompson, 75, is finally hanging up her lab coat to retire from Hull and East Yorkshire Hospitals NHS Trust.
+Now, after an NHS career lasting 56 years and 10 months, biomedical scientist Barbara Thompson, 75, is finally hanging up her lab coat to retire from Hull University Teaching Hospitals NHS Trust.

 “I have to go some time,” she said.
 “I can’t stay on forever and now is as good a time as any.”